The Birthday Party (1968 film): Critical reception

 In his film review, published in The Nation on 6 January 1969, critic Harold Clurman described the film as "a fantasia of fear and prosecution," adding that "Pinter's ear is so keen, his method so economic and so shrewdly stylized, balancing humdrum realistic notations with suggestions of unfathomable violence, that his play succeeds in being both funny and horrific".

 The reviewer of the London Evening Standard observed, in a description of the film published on 12 February 1970, that the film, like the play, is "a study of domination that sows doubts, terrors, shuddering illuminations and terrifying apprehensions inside the four walls of a living-room in a seaside boarding-house where Stanley, (Robert Shaw), the lodger, has taken refuge from some guilt, crime, treachery, in fact Some Thing never named".

 Box office

 The film earned rentals of $50,000 in North America and $350,000 in other countries.
 After all costs were deducted, it recorded an overall loss of $725,000.

 However, Friedkin later said it was "a film of which I'm proud.
 The cast played it to perfection.
 With the exception of an occasional over-the-top directorial flourish I think I captured Pinter's world.
 The time I spent with him and the many conversations we had were the most invaluable and instructive of my career."

+Legacy

+Friedkin said later that Pinter's "ambiguous kind of storytelling" in the play was "more powerful than nailing things on the nose."
+Five years later, he followed that example in adapting William Peter Blatty's novel The Exorcist for the screen, not explaining everything happening in many scenes and leaving the film's ending less clear than Blatty had had it in his novel that good had triumphed over evil.